-A student on academic probation who fails to maintain a term GPA of 3.0 will be placed on academic suspension for a minimum of two academic terms.
+A student on academic probation who fails to maintain a term GPA of 3.0 and a cumulative GPA of 3.0 will be placed on academic suspension.
 Students who have academic suspension status may not be enrolled in more than 4 credits and will not be eligible to receive financial aid from Morningside University during their suspension.
 (For purposes of this policy the summer term is considered one term.)
 Following the two term suspension, students may continue on academic probation if they have maintained a term GPA of 3.0.